Lessons from the Trenches on Reproducible Evaluation of Language Models: Why is Evaluating Language Models Hard?

-The Key Problem can alternately be sidestepped by artificially restricting the answer space.
-The most prevalent way to achieve this is to reframe questions as multiple choice problems, with a single gold target answer and a finite, static set of possible responses \citep{hendrycks2020measuring, Bigbench, Lievin2022CanLL, lin-etal-2022-truthfulqa, robinson2023leveraging, holtzman2022surface}.
+\paragraph{Closed-domain conversion.} The Key Problem can be sidestepped by artificially restricting the answer space so that correctness can be checked mechanically.
+The most prevalent way to achieve this is to reframe questions as multiple choice problems (Appendix \ref{app:formal-measurements}), with a single gold target answer and a finite, static set of possible responses \citep{hendrycks2020measuring, Bigbench, Lievin2022CanLL, lin-etal-2022-truthfulqa, robinson2023leveraging, holtzman2022surface}.
+Another approach is structured generation, in which the model's output is constrained at decoding time to match a specified format, reducing variance from prompt sensitivity and enabling more reliable answer extraction \citep{fourrier2024structured}.
 Alternatively, when a reference answer is known, one can perform string-matching approaches heuristically to determine whether the model's answer matches the ground truth \citep{dua2019drop,joshi2017triviaqa,hendrycks2021measuring}.

-This challenge does not necessarily impact other applications of language models and related technologies, such as playing games where it easy to check that the game has ended \citep{stockfish,silver2018general,meta2022human}, more constrained scientific applications \citep{jumper2021highly,ahdritz2022openfold}, or domains where we have \textit{practically usable verifiers} even when the solutions are not checkable in all contexts \citep{biderman2020magic,biderman2022fooling,lewkowycz2022solving}.
-In the case of LLMs, the most notable cases where this ground-truth verifier is known are coding and mathematics problems, although the verifiers used, such as unit tests, may still break down in edge cases \citep{liu2023code}
+In rare cases where we have access to a \textit{practical verifier} \citep{lewkowycz2022solving, chen2021codex} it can be used to check correctness directly.